elmunoz42/berkeley-aiml-coupon-analysis/README.md

 The first step in our methodology was data cleaning.
 This involved:

 - **Removing columns with excessive missing data**: Columns with too many missing values can skew the analysis and lead to inaccurate results.
 We identified such columns and removed them from our dataset.

 - **Handling null values**: We also dealt with null values in our dataset.
 Depending on the nature of the data and the extent of the null values, we either filled them with appropriate values or removed the rows containing these null values.

 - **One-hot encoding**: For categorical variables, we used one-hot encoding.
 This technique transforms a category value into a new column and assigns a 1 or 0 (True/False) value to the column.
 This method is effective for handling categorical data without imposing an arbitrary order on the categories.

+- **Descriptive labeling**: When necessary, we’ve corrected spelling errors or added more descriptive labels.

 ### Data Analysis Methodology

 Once the data was cleaned, we moved on to the analysis phase.
 This involved:

 - **Data Exploration**: We began our analysis by exploring the data using bar graphs.
 This helped us understand the distribution of different variables in our dataset and identify any noticeable trends or patterns.

 - **Correlation Matrix**: We used a correlation matrix to understand the relationship between different variables in our dataset.
 This helped us identify patterns and trends in the data, and guided our subsequent analysis.
-We leveraged the Seaborn heatmap plots
+We leveraged the Seaborn heatmap plots and Seaborn bar plots to aid in visualization of the statistical data.

 - **Data Queries**: We performed targeted queries on our pandas dataframe to investigate specific combinations of features and their impact on coupon acceptance.
+The Pandas queries functions were utilized in combination with Seaborn violin and bar plots.
+Matplotlib pie charts were also utilized to help visualize the comparative size of certain populations.

 This systematic approach allowed us to thoroughly explore the dataset and derive meaningful insights from it.

 ## 4. Analysis

-- Present the overall analysis of all the coupons compared to each other.

 ### Overall Analysis: